-job description and person specification
+- job description and person specification

-the school's child protection policy
+- the Trust's child protection policy

-the school's safer recruitment policy (this document)
+- the Trust's safer recruitment policy (this document)

-the selection procedure for the post
+- the selection procedure for the post.

-4.3 Application Forms
+4.3 Application forms

-All prospective applicants must fully complete an application form.
+All prospective applicants must fully complete an Aspire Academies Trust application form via the My New Term portal.
 CVs will not be accepted in isolation.

-The School promotes the practice of using anonymised application forms to manage unconscious bias.
+The Trust promotes the practice of using anonymised application forms to manage unconscious bias.